-34. We are committed to improving the accessibility of our banking services for people with a disability and older customers.
+34. We are committed to improving the accessibility of our banking services for people with a disability, older customers and people with limited English.
 We will take reasonable measures to enhance their access to those services.

 When providing banking services to Indigenous customers